MrManny/MrManny.github.io/index.md

 ## Private

 In my off hours, I am…

+- a tinkerer: I have been tinkering with Generative Artificial Intelligence before it was cool.
 - a gamer: board games, video games, role-playing games, tabletop games; you name it!
            *Epic Spell Wars* is great, by the way.
 - an archer: currently shooting with a 28 lbs recurve bow.
 Sometimes, I also hit the target.
 - a cartograph: I sometimes spend some time to survey for OpenStreetMap.
                 I am no stranger to geographic information systems.
 - an additive manufacturing enthusiast: this is slang for "I know 3d printing, and I know some CAD".
-- I have been tinkering with Generative Artificial Intelligence before it was cool.

 ## Business